kmthorsnes/30daysoftailwindcss/readme.md

 ## Challenge #04
 Create and rework a select button and style it with only Tailwind.

+## Challenge #05
+Create a form with buttons, inputs and text areas.
+Remember the download and upload buttons, those can be also included.
+And center it in the middle.
+Make it responsive.

 ### learning points
 It confusing to talk about select as buttons!
 It's input god damnit!